ataraxao/drex/introduction.md

 Building upon psychologist Dr. Orion Taraban’s framework in *The Value of Others*, the CWA represents the “Ship” itself: a quantitatively specified, pre-committed wealth mechanism *(vehicle + allocation + liquidity + unwind)* that a counterparty can inspect.
 However, **a ship is useless if it cannot be found**.

 ### The Current Zeitgeist *(The Mimetic Beach)*
+*A trust commons failure: cheap signaling degrades the signal-to-noise ratio.*

 Today, there is no constructed dock.
 People line up on the shore claiming to be viable partners with “ships.”
 Because counterparties cannot closely inspect the real ships moored off in the distance, claimants adopt superficial, mimetic signs to signal they have a ship in waiting *(curated photo albums, rented cars, adopted mannerisms)*.
 In this chaotic environment, the swiftest “least worst” signal becomes **fame and social proof**.
 This is a highly inefficient market plagued by the **Lemons Problem**.

-### The Passenger’s Adaptation: Behavioral Stress Testing
+### The Counterparty’s Adaptation: Behavioral Stress Testing

 To survive the Lemons Problem on the “Beach,” counterparties have developed a high-friction filtering adaptation colloquially known as the “shit test” *(behavioral stress testing)*.
 Because a person cannot verify the existence or seaworthiness of another’s Ship, they instead introduce friction.
 These are impromptu, arbitrary stress tests designed to introduce unnecessary difficulty into the interaction, attempting to force the claimant to drop their mimetic facade and reveal some measure of their baseline competency.